 Medical therapy with prostaglandin F2α (PGF2α) can be used for animals to be bred in the future, although prostaglandins are not approved in the USA for use in cats or dogs.
 PGF2α causes luteolysis, contraction of the myometrium, relaxation of the cervix, and expulsion of the uterine exudate.
 They should probably not be used in animals >8 yr old or in those not intended for breeding.
 The delay before clinical improvement and the many adverse effects of PGF2α preclude its use in a severely ill animal.
 PGF2α also should be used with caution in bitches or queens with a closed-cervix pyometra because of increased risk of uterine rupture.
 Pregnancy must be excluded, because prostaglandins can induce abortion.

 Naturally occurring PGF2α (0.25 mg/kg/day, SC, for 5 days) is commonly used.
-Synthetic analogs (eg, cloprostenol, fluprostenol, and prostalene) are much more potent than natural PGF2α and have been used to treat pyometra in dogs.
+Synthetic analogues (eg, cloprostenol, fluprostenol, and prostalene) are much more potent than natural PGF2α and have been used to treat pyometra in dogs.
 Broad-spectrum, bactericidal antibiotics, chosen on the basis of culture and sensitivity tests, should be given for ≥2 wk.

 The adverse effects of PGF2α include restlessness, anxiety, panting, hypersalivation, pacing, tachycardia, vomiting, urination, and defecation.
 In cats, vocalization and intense grooming behavior also may be seen.
 These reactions disappear within 2 hr of the injection.
 The LD50 of PGF2α in dogs is 5.13 mg/kg.
 Severe ataxia, respiratory distress, and muscle tremors may be seen in queens given 5 mg/kg.
 If adverse effects are severe, IV fluids at rates appropriate for treatment of shock are indicated.
 Uterine evacuation after an injection is variable.

 Other antiprogestins (eg, aglepristone) are available in some European countries.
 Clinicians using aglepristone report virtually no adverse effects as compared with prostaglandins.
-Aglepristone is also used to treat bitches with closed cervix pyometra.
+Aglepristone is also used to treat bitches with closed-cervix pyometra.
 In one study, a dosage of 10 mg/kg given on days 1, 2, and 8 in 15 bitches with closed pyometra led to opening of the cervix after 26±13 hr in all treated animals.

 Animals should be reexamined 2 wk after completion of medical therapy.
 If a sanguineous or mucopurulent vulvar discharge or uterine enlargement is still present, PGF2α therapy, using the same protocol, may be repeated; however, the prognosis for recovery is much worse.
 After medical therapy, the prognosis for initial resolution of the pyometra is good if the cervix is open but guarded to poor if closed.
 Of those animals that respond, as many as 90% of bitches and 70% of queens with open-cervix pyometra may be fertile.
 Recurrence is likely; 70% of bitches treated medically for pyometra had recurrence within 2 yr.
 Therefore, the animal should be bred on the next and each subsequent cycle until the desired number of puppies or kittens has been produced, and then spayed.
-Prostaglandins should not be dispensed for client administration because of the narrow safety index and the potential to trigger asthmatic events and pregnancy loss in people.
+Prostaglandins should not be dispensed for owner administration because of the narrow safety index and the potential to trigger asthmatic events and pregnancy loss in people.